ubports/docs.ubports.com/userguide/install.rst

 Missing udev-rules
 """"""""""""""""""

-If the device not detected on Linux and packages other than snap, you might be missing **udev-rules**.
+If the device is not detected on Linux and you are not using the snap package, then you might be missing some **udev-rules**.

 1. See if ``/etc/udev/rules.d/51-android.rules`` exists and contains the rules below.
 If not, add them to the file and run ``sudo service udev restart`` or